ximtech/altium-library/README.md

 1. Library has been updated in two ways:
     - ***Manually:*** by admin and developers.
-    - ***Automatically:*** by `ghost-crawler` integrates with different platforms, compares actual database and creates pull requests when new data has been arrived.
+    - ***Automatically:*** by `ghost-crawler`, which integrates with different platforms, compares actual database and creates pull requests when new data has been arrived.
-2. All database changes stored in `migration` folder as `SQL` scripts.
-This is a historical data for DB version control
+2. All database changes are stored in `migration` folder as `SQL` scripts.
+This serves as historical data for DB version control
-3. After all push in `main` branch CI/CD pipeline run [altium-migrator](https://github.com/ximtech/altium-migrator) and updates DB
+3. After all pushes to the `main` branch, the CI/CD pipeline runs the [altium-migrator](https://github.com/ximtech/altium-migrator) updating the database

 ### How to use it